eseuruk/Butler.Bot/Docs/BotCreation.md

 Goto GitHub and download latest release binaries.
 Or build them from the sources.

-## 9. Update configuration file with values from 2, 4, 5 and 6
+## 9. Update configuration file with values from 2, 5, 6 and 7

-Put values from the previous steps into [appsettings.json](/Configuration.md)
+Put values from the previous steps into [appsettings.json](Configuration.md)

 Do not forget to configure AWS region.
 It is used by DynamoDB client.

 ## 10. Deploy bot backend to AWS

-Deploy bot backend to AWS as described [here](AwsDeployment.md)
+Deploy bot backend to AWS [as described here](AwsDeployment.md)

 ## 11. Update webhook with the url from 9